Talent-Index/setiMVP/README.md

 npm run dev
 # or: yarn dev
 ```
-Open http://localhost:5173 (Vite default) in your browser.
+Open http://localhost:8000 in your browser.

 > Tip: Connect your Sui wallet and ensure it’s on the same network defined in `VITE_NETWORK`.